Omega 3 properties

 What are omega-3 for?
 The body needs omega-3 fatty acid to work properly.
 The main functions of linolenic acid are the following:

-- The proper functioning of the immune system .
+- The correct functioning of the immune system.

 Photo of omega 3 fatty acids food sources: Avocado, vegetable oils, nuts and seafood.